 3. Cost optimization strategies

 Snowflake optimization starts with warehouse standards: right-size, enforce auto-suspend, and isolate workloads.
-BigQuery optimization starts with partitioning and clustering around real filters and joins, then adds quotas or reservations.
+BigQuery optimization starts with partitioning and clustering around real filters and joins, then adds quotas or slot reservations where usage becomes steady.
+Before you choose a pricing model, it helps to compare your scan pattern, dashboard refresh frequency, and concurrency needs against the official pricing documentation for both platforms.

 How do integration and ecosystem support differ?